sukanya-pai/carpool/readME.md

 - While loading objects from JSON, given logic used Pattern Matchers to get the data.
 This causes tight coupling and hard coding which forces developers to change the code logic if new attributes of cars are added.
   - Made changes to get the JSON objects as list without need for Pattern Matchers by making use of org.json library.
 - While String comparison, we have to use .equals() method to compare contents of the variables accurately.
+  - In get car for a given ID, there was == comparison which was not matching any of the ids and hence car details were not returned successfully.
+  - Fixing it with .equals, solved the issue.
 - While using switch statements, for different cases we have to use break, else the default case will be executed always.
   - Alternately, we can use a hashmap of color as key and RGB equivalent representation of the color as value to create a lookup datastructure.
   - Instead of switch, if we use hashmap.get(color), it should return the RGB value.